gruntwork-io/terragrunt/README.md

 1. [Install Terraform](https://www.terraform.io/intro/getting-started/install.html).

-1. Install Terragrunt
-   * On OSX `brew install terragrunt`.
+1. Install Terragrunt by going to the [Releases Page](https://github.com/gruntwork-io/terragrunt/releases), downloading the binary for your OS, renaming it to `terragrunt`, and adding it to your PATH.
-     See the [Install Terragrunt]() docs for other installation options.
+     * See the [Install Terragrunt]() docs for other installation options.

 1. Go into a folder with your Terraform configurations (`.tf` files) and create a `terraform.tfvars` file with a `terragrunt = { ... }` block that contains the configuration for Terragrunt (check out the [Use cases](#use-cases)